jkoelker/python-nest/README.rst

-FIXME In the API, temperatures are in  all temperature values are in degrees celsius.
+FIXME In the API, all temperature values are in degrees celsius.
 Helper functions for conversion are in the `utils` module:

 .. code-block:: python